 Social/community buying-intent (a different signal)

-Monitors eleven community and social sources for people publicly describing the problem you solve, scores each post 0 to 100 by buying intent, and drafts a reply you review and send yourself.
+Monitors twelve community and social sources for people publicly describing the problem you solve, scores each post 0 to 100 by buying intent, and drafts a reply you review and send yourself.
 It never auto-posts.

 Founders who want public social buying-intent posts plus a drafted reply, a different signal than enterprise intent data, not a replacement for it.